VinayakDeshpande11/Stacked/README.md

 # Stacked
-iOS UI Component, which can be used for form filling
+iOS UI Component, which can be used for form filling in sequence